russellmcc/site-gen/posts/2012-10-04-This-Website.markdown

 ## Design

 Most of the initial design concept was done by my friend [Kate Lindsay](http://www.kate-lindsay.com), although due to time constraints I had to finalize the design and do the mobile layout.
-I'm still very much in the early stages of learning about what works and what doesn't, so I'd appreciate any feedback or hints.
+Clearly, I'm not much of a designer :-).